rfielding/octaveRounder/README.md

 The other is the raw prototyping board for uploading code on a daily basis.
 Some of these have used Arduino Mega 2560, but these just use Arduino Uno.

     The Uno only has a very small 2k of RAM available, so the code needs to be very tight on memory.
+    Currently, it uses about 512 bytes of RAM.

 ![Prototypes](images/twoprototypes.jpg)